Somen vs. Udon noodles: What is the Difference?

 where the boiled noodles are chilled and typically served in a glass bowl with iced water, separately from broth, like traditional Soba noodles.

 We often make the broth of Somen and Soba by watering down the Mentsuyu soup base, which also applies to the dish of Udon.

 Although Soba mainly consists of buckwheat flour, Somen/Udon noodles use the same ingredients; wheat flour, salt, and water.
 Then, what is the difference between them?

-Actually, Somen is made with the same ingredients as Udon noodles, that is, wheat flour, salt and water, and in the case of the machine-made dry noodles, basically the difference between Somen and Udon noodles only comes from the difference in diameter.
+Based on this article on Kanmen.com, as for machine-made dry noodles, the difference between Somen and Udon noodles only comes from the difference in long diameter.

-In the definition by Japanese Agricultural Standard (JAS), the Somen noodle has a diameter of less than 1.3 mm, while the diameter of Udon noodles is 1.7 mm or more, and the wheat noodle whose diameter ranges from 1.3 mm to less than 1.7 mm is classified as “Hiyamugi (ひやむぎ)“.
+Specifically, the JAS (Japanese Agricultural Standard) definition states the Somen noodle has a diameter of less than 1.3 mm, while that of Udon is 1.7 mm or more.

 (Reference Page: Wikipedia 素麺 )